bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is the difference between standards mode and quirks mode?
+<h3>Q. What is the difference between standards mode and quirks mode?</h3>

 In **Quirks mode**, layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5.
 This is essential in order to support websites that were built before the widespread adoption of web standards.
 In **Standards mode**, the behavior is described by the HTML and CSS specifications.